pfeinsper/21b-indago-rfid-conformance-tester/docs-src/software.md

 - `sender_add_mask` - Divides the command into smaller packages if needed and generates a mask based on the current package data size
 - `sender_has_gen` - Access REG_SET to define wether the generator should be activated
 - `sender_is_preamble` - If the generator is activated, defines if the generator is a preamble or a framesync
+- `sender_send_command` - Runs the all the functions related to the command, going through all the steps necessary to split in packages, add the masks, send and clear the flag registers in the end

 **RECEIVER functions**